2201 Murphy Ave., Suite 212 Nashville, TN 37203

 In this study, doctors want to evaluate the safety and efficacy of a dissolving tablet called rimegepant in children and teens 6 to 17 years old.
 Rimegepant is already approved by the U.S. Food and Drug Administration (FDA) for the acute treatment of migraine in adults.

 You and the participant will be asked to attend up to 4 study visits over a period of 19 weeks, inlcuding a 4-week screening period, a 15-week treatment period, and a follow-up visit approximately 7 days after each dose of the study drug.
 Each study visit will last about 1 - 2 hours.

 There is no cost to participate in this study, and no insurance is needed.
 Study participants will be compensated for enrollment in this study.

-Carol Arvin, RNC NP is a Sub-Investigator for the Pediatric Migraine Study.
+Carol Arvin, RNC NP is a Sub-Investigator for the Pediatric/Adolescent Migraine Study.
 Carol has done extensive work with evaluation and treatment protocols of headache management with several neurologists in the Nashville medical community.